jamespmernin/Intro-to-HTML-CSS/README.md

 website.
 Valerie has been so gracious to provide us with what she wants to be included on her website.
 Here are the steps we'll take to build her site:

-1. Review the contents and map out our structure.
+1. Review the contents and map out our HTML structure, remember to be semantic.

 1. Markup our [index.html](index.html) file using semantic tags.